 Camera Lucida, artist unknown, illustration from the Scientific American Supplement, January 11, 1879, Public Domain, https://commons.wikimedia.org/w/index.php?curid=26091668

 Nature inspires us because it is sublime.
-It puts self into perspective.
+It puts our selves into perspective.
 We are part of something very big.
 But today nature is vanishing.
 Rapidly.
 I’ve started this blog to explore how painters and photographers, including myself, have expressed their love of nature in their art.
-Maybe what we do as photographers can lead to actions that help shift the tide.
+Maybe what we do as photographers can lead to actions that help shift the tide in favor of beauty.